vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 I could use rechargeable batteries, but then I still have to turn all the decorations on and off manually every day to enjoy it.
 As a result, during the season they are only a few times on.
 And if you forgot one, it ends up with empty batteries after Santa was singing and dancing all night long.

+Some of mine **Christmas paper stars** have a normal bulb and powered via the main power.
+This limits the places where to place them, they need to be closed to a wall socket and preferably hide the cable behind some curtains or closet to make it look nice.
+Other stars are battery powered but the button to turn them on is inside the star itself.
+Not easy to reach when it hangs on the ceiling!

 The **plug powered lights** are easy to automate.
 Plug them into a good old-fashioned timers, everybody had already automated it in the previous century like in Home Alone!
 Every day on exact the same time.